xmangahas/Tmangahas-Project-1/README.md

         * Submit button - after the user enters a pattern, user clicks submit to check if they have it correct
         * Reset - resets the game
         * Instruction button -  Provides brief instructions
+        * Round indicator - shows user the round they are on / number of lights flashed by simon
         * Each Simon section lights up
-        * Each Simon section is clickable by the user
+        * Each Simon section is clickable by the user and lights up when clicked
+    * Future updates/Unresolved Issues
+        * Remove submit button - the game will check user's input automatically
+        * Disable the board from being clicked while it is not the user's turn
+        * Add sound

 * List of technologies used:
     * HTML
     * CSS
-    * Javascript
+    * Javascript - functions, event listeners, modal

 * Getting Started:
     * Fork - [Github Fork Link](https://github.com/xmangahas/Tmangahas-Project-1.git)